progress/angular-rollbase-blog/README.md

 # Angular Rollbase Blog

-Angular example blog app based on https://github.com/btford/angular-express-blog, where the Node server references the Rollbase REST Api.
+Angular example blog app based on https://github.com/btford/angular-express-blog, demonstrating the use of https://github.com/progress/angular-express-rollbase-seed/ where the Node server references the Rollbase REST Api.
 The blog can be viewed on http://angularrollbaseblog2-21893.onmodulus.net/.A post on how to use this can be found on http://mendoncakeegan.wordpress.com/2014/08/28/angular-rollbase-blog-v2/.

 ### Running the app